cfpb/development/guides/accessibility.md

 ### Accessibility audits

-Visit the CFPB's internal [Accessibility documentation [GHE]](https://GHE/CFPB/hubcap/wiki/Accessibility) to learn how to audit your project work in a standardized manner.
+Visit the CFPB's internal [Accessibility documentation [links to GHE]](https://GHE/CFPB/hubcap/wiki/Accessibility) (`https://GHE/CFPB/hubcap/wiki/Accessibility`) to learn how to audit your project work in a standardized manner.

 ### Keyboard testing